Oracle Linux and Oracle VM Validated Configuration Program

 · What are Oracle Linux and Oracle VM validated configurations?

 The details of validated configurations are documented from the hardware layer through the Oracle software layer, including software, firmware and BIOS versions, required patches, and hardware and software settings.
 These guidelines for best practice are freely available to customers to use.

 The Oracle Linux and Oracle VM Validated Configuration Program works in conjunction with the Oracle Linux and Oracle VM Hardware Certification Program (also known as HCL).
 Partners certify their hardware for support with Oracle Linux and Oracle VM through the HCL program as a prerequisite to a validated configuration.
 Partners certify their hardware with our operating systems, not directly with other Oracle software.

-Oracle does certify the Oracle Database with Oracle Engineered Systems (to the hardware, operating system, and software stack).
-Oracle Engineered Systems are integrated hardware and software solutions that ensure the highest level of performance, availability and simplicity for customer deployments.
+Oracle does certify the Oracle Database at all levels (the hardware, operating system, and software stack) with Oracle Engineered Systems.
+Oracle Engineered Systems are integrated hardware and software solutions from Oracle that ensure the highest level of performance, availability and simplicity for customer deployments.

 Validated configurations go beyond hardware certification with Oracle Linux and Oracle VM by stress testing an integrated solution: Oracle software, running on Oracle Linux (or Oracle VM), and deployed on partner hardware.